 Identifying and classifying supply shocks

 In our analysis, to identify oil supply-shock periods, we computed cumulative price increases until a peak or plateau was reached.
 If the front-month contract price for Brent lay at or below the value ten days prior, we stopped measuring the cumulative increase and restarted at 0%.
 For an additional robustness check, we ran this analysis on both Brent and West Texas Intermediate prices, and excluded shocks that were only observed in one data series.
-These consolidated increases of over 20% were then combined with data from the New York Fed’s oil price dynamics report1.
+These consolidated increases of over 20% were then combined with data from the New York Fed’s oil price dynamics report.

 The report uses market data at daily frequency intervals to break down oil price moves.
 The idea is to use market background knowledge to classify shocks.
 For instance, during a supply-driven shock, currencies of oil importers tend to depreciate and cyclical stocks generally underperform defensive stocks.
 However, demand shocks tend to be accompanied by higher interest rates and the depreciation of safe-haven currencies.